DaveBenham/VenomModules/README.md

 ## POLY CLONE
 ![Poly Clone module image](./doc/PolyClone.png)
 Poly Clone replicates each channel from a polyphonic input and merges the result into a single polyphonic output.
 It is especially useful with the Recurse modules when using polyphonic inputs.
-Clone Poly provides a convenient way to replicate already polyphonnic CV inputs to match the recursions count.
+Clone Poly provides a convenient way to replicate already polyphonnic CV inputs to match the recursion count.

 ### CLONE knob
 Selects the number of times to clone or replicate each input channel.
 Possible values range from 1 to 16.

-### POLY inputs
+### POLY input
 Each channel from the polyphonic input is replicated based on the Clone count as long as the total replicated channel count does not exceed 16.
 Channels that cannot be replicated the full amount are ignored.

 For each channel appearing at the input, the corresponding LED above glows yellow if the channel could be successfully replicated, and red if it could not be replicated.
 LEDs beyond the input channel count remain off (black).